-Make sure the battery pack is installed correctly and the yellow battery pack locks are locked tightly.
+Make sure the NiCad battery pack is installed correctly.
+Push firmly on the bottom of the pack to lock it into the handle.

 The NiCad battery pack may be discharged.
 Replace the battery pack with a spare charged battery pack, or charge the battery pack and try again.